Title (property): Equitable versus legal title

+Application by jurisdiction

+Philippines

+Development and subdivision of real estate property may occur while its title is under dispute from another party.
+If a suit is resolved in favor of a plaintiff, this renders uncertain the circumstances that allowed the said development to occur, and may result in the resources invested going to waste.

+The case of Paxton v.
+Virata et al., wherein a forgery of a title led to the establishment of the Viva Homes Estate residential subdivision in Dasmariñas, Cavite, in the Philippines, has turned an entire gated community an informal settlement, making residents who have invested decades into null and void titles worried about demolition.

+United States

 In United States law, evidence of title is typically established through title reports written up by title insurance companies, which show the history of title (property abstract and chain of title) as determined by the recorded public record deeds; the title report will also show applicable encumbrances such as easements, liens, or covenants.
 In exchange for insurance premiums, the title insurance company conducts a title search through public records and provides assurance of good title, reimbursing the insured if a dispute over the title arises.
 In the case of vehicle ownership, a simple vehicle title document may be issued by a governmental agency.

 The main rights in the title bundle are usually: